-Operationally this means that prior to enrollment all students are assigned an adviser.
-Students receive a letter from the department informing them of their adviser's name and contact information.
+Operationally this means that prior to enrollment all students are assigned an advisor.
+Students receive a letter from the department informing them of their advisor's name and contact information.
 In addition, students are provided with a program planning sheet for their intended major.
 Doctoral students are assigned to the department chair.

 The first semester of enrollment all students take a professional issues class.
-In this class it is explained that all students are expected to meet with their assigned adviser at least once per month.
-Additionally, it is also explained that the assigned adviser is a temporary adviser and that during spring semester of their first year, all master's students have the opportunity to choose a permanent adviser.
+In this class it is explained that all students are expected to meet with their assigned advisor at least once per month.
+Additionally, it is also explained that the assigned advisor is a temporary adviser and that during spring semester of their first year, all master's students have the opportunity to choose a permanent advisor.
 This occurs usually early in April.
-Doctoral students also choose a permanent adviser but there is more leeway in terms of time.
+Doctoral students also choose a permanent advisor but there is more leeway in terms of time.
 For doctoral students, this choice must be made prior to their fourth semester in the program.

 GOALS, OBJECTIVES, AND EXPECTED OUTCOMES

 The Doctor of Philosophy (Ph.D.) is the highest university award given in recognition of completion of academic preparation for professional practice in counseling.
 Candidates are provided primarily with courses and practicum experiences which will be instrumental in assisting them to function more effectively as professional counselor educators and counseling practitioners and researchers.

 The Ph.D. in Counselor Education and Counseling is designed to prepare counselor educators for work in counselor education programs and doctoral level counselors for work in university counseling centers and other counseling sites.
 The major emphasis of this program is to prepare graduates for a career in university teaching, supervision, and research in counseling programs.